T. S. Eliot: Death and honours

 Eliot died of emphysema at his home in Kensington in London, on 4 January 1965, and was cremated at Golders Green Crematorium.
 In accordance with his wishes, his ashes were taken to St Michael and All Angels' Church, East Coker, the village in Somerset from which his Eliot ancestors had emigrated to America.
 A wall plaque in the church commemorates him with a quotation from his poem East Coker: "In my beginning is my end.
 In my end is my beginning."

-In 1967, on the second anniversary of his death, Eliot was commemorated by the placement of a large stone in the floor of Poets' Corner in London's Westminster Abbey.
-The stone, cut by designer Reynolds Stone, is inscribed with his life dates, his Order of Merit, and a quotation from his poem Little Gidding, "the communication / of the dead is tongued with fire beyond / the language of the living."
+In 1967, on the second anniversary of his death, Eliot was commemorated by the placement of a large stone in the floor of Poets' Corner in Westminster Abbey.
+The stone, cut by the designer Reynolds Stone, is inscribed with his life dates, his Order of Merit, and a quotation from his poem Little Gidding, "the communication / of the dead is tongued with fire beyond / the language of the living."

-In 1986, a blue plaque was placed on the apartment block - No. 3 Kensington Court Gardens - where he lived and died.
+In 1986 a blue plaque was placed on the building - No. 3 Kensington Court Gardens - where he lived and died.

 Poetry

 For a poet of his stature, Eliot produced relatively few poems.
-He was aware of this even early in his career; he wrote to J.H.
-Woods, one of his former Harvard professors, "My reputation in London is built upon one small volume of verse, and is kept up by printing two or three more poems in a year.
+He was aware of this even early in his career; he wrote to J. H. Woods, one of his former Harvard professors, "My reputation in London is built upon one small volume of verse, and is kept up by printing two or three more poems in a year.
 The only thing that matters is that these should be perfect in their kind, so that each should be an event."

 Typically, Eliot first published his poems individually in periodicals or in small books or pamphlets and then collected them in books.
 His first collection was Prufrock and Other Observations (1917).
 In 1920, he published more poems in Ara Vos Prec (London) and Poems: 1920 (New York).
 These had the same poems (in a different order) except that "Ode" in the British edition was replaced with "Hysteria" in the American edition.
 In 1925, he collected The Waste Land and the poems in Prufrock and Poems into one volume and added The Hollow Men to form Poems: 1909–1925.
 From then on, he updated this work as Collected Poems.
-Exceptions are Old Possum's Book of Practical Cats (1939), a collection of light verse; Poems Written in Early Youth, posthumously published in 1967 and consisting mainly of poems published between 1907 and 1910 in The Harvard Advocate, and Inventions of the March Hare: Poems 1909–1917, material Eliot never intended to have published, which appeared posthumously in 1997.
+Exceptions are Old Possum's Book of Practical Cats (1939), a collection of light verse; Poems Written in Early Youth, posthumously published in 1967 and consisting mainly of poems published between 1907 and 1910 in The Harvard Advocate, and Inventions of the March Hare: Poems 1909–1917, material Eliot never intended to have published, which appeared posthumously in 1996.